PRODUCT STRATEGY

 So, to solve this challenge, we need to find something that satisfies both of these requirements.

-Both of these data security priorities can be managed by the implementation of data encryption and decryption.
+Both of these data security priorities can be managed by the implementation of data encryption and decryption, which are crucial components in addressing IoT security problems, challenges, and solutions, especially for sectors like IoT in farming where data sensitivity is high.
 There are two types of encryption systems existing:

 • Symmetric — both encrypting and decrypting require one single cryptographic key.